wellcometrust/grants_tagger/README.md

-As such you need to create a new config that describes all parameters for the various steps and run each step with the config or use `./scripts/run_science_config.sh` or `./scripts/run_mesh_config.sh`
+As such you need to create a new config that describes all parameters for the various steps and run each step with the config or use `./scripts/run_science_config.sh` or `./scripts/run_mesh_config.sh` depending on whether you want to reproduce a wellcome science or mesh model.

 We record the results of experiments in `docs/results.md` for wellcome science and `docs/mesh_results.md` for bioasq mesh.